Pablo Martinez Alcaraz

 Palacio de Congresos de Albacete HVAC Remodelling

-Energy-Wise Archetypes: A Web-Based Tool to Encourage Users in Responsible Climate-adaptive Behaviors
+Energy-Wise Archetypes: A Web-Based Tool to Encourage Responsible Climate-Adaptive Behaviour

 TU Delft Climate Action Seed Fund Announcement